-- Define your problem carefully – know what it is that you have to address.
+- Define your problem carefully – know what it is you must address.
 The symptom is not the problem, the cause of the symptom is the problem.

 - Start with the end in mind: what is your objective?

-- Identify the things you need in order to solve your problem (both the things that are in existence and things you have to create as part of the process).
+- Identify the things you need to solve your problem (both in existence and things you must create as part of the process).